2012 Dodge Charger Review

 With plenty of power and interior space, the 2012 Dodge Charger is an athletic alternative to rival affordable large cars.

-Test drivers agree that if you’re looking for a large car that doesn’t skimp on performance, it’s tough to beat the 2012 Dodge Charger.
-Thanks to a new, optional eight-speed automatic transmission, reviewers agree that the V6-powered Charger is no longer for bargain-basement shoppers who can’t afford the V8 model.
+Reviewers agree that if you’re looking for a large car that doesn’t skimp on performance, it’s tough to beat the 2012 Dodge Charger.
+Thanks to a new, optional eight-speed automatic transmission, test drivers agree that the V6-powered Charger is no longer for bargain-basement shoppers who can’t afford the V8 model.
 “The 2012 Dodge Charger fares well as a large sedan,” says Edmunds.
 “But when it comes to affordable performance, the Charger has no peer.”

 While V8-powered Chargers have always gotten the nod for performance, reviewers complained that the 2011 model fell short with its outdated transmission.
 Now that there’s an eight-speed automatic on the options list, they say the V6 Charger is the model of choice.
 It’s lighter and nimbler than the V8, and when equipped with the eight-speed automatic, the Charger delivers some of the best fuel economy in the segment.